-11. The U.S. registrations for Plaintiff's Trademarks are valid, subsisting, and in full force and effect.
+13. The U.S. registrations for Plaintiff's Trademarks are valid, subsisting, in full force and effect, and some are incontestable pursuant to 15 U.S.C. § 1065.
 The registrations for Plaintiff's Trademarks constitute prima facie evidence of their validity and of Plaintiff's exclusive right to use Plaintiff's Trademarks pursuant to 15 U.S.C. § 1057(b).
 Plaintiff's Trademarks have been used exclusively and continuously by Plaintiff for many years and have never been abandoned.
 True and correct copies of the United States Registration certificates for Plaintiff's Trademarks are included in Exhibit 1 attached hereto.

-12. Plaintiff's Trademarks are exclusive to Plaintiff and are displayed extensively on Genuine OUAI Products and in marketing and promotional materials.
+14. Plaintiff's Trademarks are exclusive to Plaintiff and are displayed extensively on Genuine Oral-B Products and in marketing and promotional materials.
 Plaintiff's Trademarks have been the subject of substantial and continuous marketing and promotion at great expense.
 In fact, significant resources are spent annually in advertising, promoting and marketing featuring Plaintiff's Trademarks.
 These promotional efforts include - by way of example, but not limitation - substantial print media, websites, social media sites, and point of sale materials.
-Because of these and other factors, many of Plaintiff's Trademarks have become highly distinctive throughout the United States.
+Because of these and other factors, Plaintiff's Trademarks have become famous throughout the United States.

-13. Plaintiff's Trademarks are distinctive when applied to Genuine OUAI Products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
-Genuine OUAI Products are manufactured to the highest quality standards.
+15. Plaintiff's Trademarks are distinctive when applied to Genuine Oral-B Products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's high quality standards.

-14. Plaintiff's Trademarks have been continuously used and never abandoned.
-The innovative marketing and product designs of the Genuine OUAI Products have enabled the OUAI brand to achieve widespread recognition and have made Plaintiff's Trademarks some of the most distinguishable marks in the personal care industry.
-The widespread notoriety, outstanding reputation, and significant goodwill associated with the OUAI brand have made Plaintiff's Trademarks valuable assets to Plaintiff.
+16. Plaintiff's Trademarks qualify as famous marks, as that term is used in 15 U.S.C. § 1125(c)(1), and have been continuously used and never abandoned.
+The innovative marketing and product designs of the Genuine Oral-B Products have enabled the Oral-B brand to achieve widespread recognition and fame and have made Plaintiff's Trademarks some of the most well-known marks in the electric toothbrush and electric toothbrush head industry.
+The widespread fame, outstanding reputation, and significant goodwill associated with the Oral-B brand have made the Plaintiff's Trademarks valuable assets to Plaintiff.

-15. Genuine OUAI Products have also been extensively promoted on the <https://theouai.com/website>.
-Sales of Genuine OUAI Products are significant, and consumers can purchase Genuine OUAI Products on this website.
+17. Genuine Oral-B Products have also been extensively promoted on the www.ORALB.com website.
+Sales of Genuine Oral-B Products are significant, and consumers can purchase Genuine Oral-B Products on this website.
 The website features proprietary content, images and designs exclusive to Plaintiff's brand, and trademarks.

-16. Genuine OUAI Products and Plaintiff's Trademarks have received significant unsolicited media coverage for many years, including in national publications as well as in numerous national television programs, online publications, and websites.
+18. Genuine Oral-B Products and Plaintiff's Trademarks have received significant unsolicited media coverage for many years, including in national publications as well as in numerous national television programs, online publications, and websites.

-17. Sales of Genuine OUAI Products have, over the years, generated millions of dollars in revenue.
-Since the initial launch of Genuine OUAI Products, Plaintiff's Trademarks have been the subject of substantial and continuous marketing and promotion.
-Plaintiff's Trademarks are consistently marketed and promoted in the industry and to consumers through billboard advertising, websites, social media platforms, product packaging and point of sale materials.
+19. Sales of Genuine Oral-B Products have, over the years, well exceeded one billion dollars.
+Since the initial launch of Genuine Oral-B Products, Plaintiff's Trademarks have been the subject of substantial and continuous marketing and promotion.
+Plaintiff's Trademarks are consistently marketed and promoted in the industry and to consumers through traditional print media, television and radio commercials, billboard advertising, websites, social media platforms, product packaging, and point of sale materials.

-18. Substantial time, money, and other resources have been spent in developing, advertising, and otherwise promoting Plaintiff's Trademarks.
-In fact, millions of dollars have been spent in advertising, promoting, and marketing featuring Plaintiff's Trademarks.
-Plaintiff has established exclusive manufacturing and distribution networks for important and legitimate business reasons: protecting the validity of its intellectual property, including its trademarks rights, maintaining assurance of quality control, and avoiding product liability claims.
+20. Substantial time, money, and other resources have been spent in developing, advertising, and otherwise promoting Plaintiff's Trademarks.
+In fact, millions of dollars have been spent in advertising, promoting and marketing featuring Plaintiff's Trademarks.
+Genuine Oral-B Products have also been the subject of extensive unsolicited publicity resulting from their high-quality, innovative designs.
 As a result, products bearing Plaintiff's Trademarks are widely recognized and exclusively associated by consumers, the public, and the industry as being high-quality products sourced from Plaintiff.
+Genuine Oral-B Products have become among the most popular of their kind in the U.S.